 Hazard % of Respondents Mentioning Hazard and Action Management Actions Mentioned Duration of the season (winter/summer, etc.) (too long or short) 93.5% Assure supplies of food, fodder; take care of own health and treat the livestock; insulation of buildings; mini-hydro- electrical stations in each village.
 Water supply (inadequate) 91.5% Keep rivers and ecology clean; rehabilitate artesian wells; clean watering places.
 Respiratory diseases in humans (influenza, bronchitis, pneumonia, etc.) 84.5% Carry out preventive measures; insulation; assure supply of coal, wood, dry dung and medicine.
 Get more information on these issues.

-Hazard % of Respondents Mentioning Hazard and Action Management Actions Mentioned Rate of the cardiovascular diseases among 73.5% Timely preventive examinations; consult humans with the specialists; buy and take medicine.
-Animal deaths 67% Treat livestock in a timely manner; use quality veterinary drugs; get more information on different diseases and bury the animals carcasses only in certain locations Rate of infectious diseases (intestinal, poisoning, etc.) 38% Follow sanitary and hygiene rules; train children; not to eat meat of sick livestock.
+Livestock diseases 83% Timely vaccination; to spare no expenses

+for quality vaccines; carry out preventive

+measures; insulation of sheep sheds and

+sheep yards; assure supply of fodder and

+medicine.

+Rate of the cardiovascular diseases among 73.5% Timely preventive examinations; consult

+humans with the specialists; buy and take medicine.

+Animal deaths 67% Treat livestock in a timely manner; use

+quality veterinary drugs; get more

+information on different diseases and bury

+the animals carcasses only in certain

+locations

+Rate of infectious diseases (intestinal, 38% Follow sanitary and hygiene rules; train

+poisoning, etc.) children; not to eat meat of sick livestock.

 Do not dispose of carcasses anywhere.

-Find out information about new infectious diseases, for example from ticks. etc. Frost 32% Cover the fruit trees; insulation for houses, sheds and sheep yards.
-(Loss of) Animal Production (meat, milk, wool) 30.5% Take good care of the livestock and maintain them appropriately.
+Find out information about new infectious

+diseases, for example from ticks. etc.

+Frost 32% Cover the fruit trees; insulation for houses,

+sheds and sheep yards.

+(Loss of) Animal Production (meat, milk, 30.5% Take good care of the livestock and

+wool) maintain them appropriately.

 Outbreak of agricultural pests 21% Carry out preventive measures.

-Pasture degradation 20% Do not use pastures near the village for a certain time to prevent overuse.
+Pasture degradation 20% Do not use pastures near the village for a

+certain time to prevent overuse.

 Heat, Drought 18.5% Take measures to adapt.